 3. BIRT will focus on two primary areas, Individual Response and Community Response, both of which may occur separately or in combination with one another.

-In the event of an incident that does involve a formal or informal compliant against another party or parties, all parties will directed to the Office of Non-Discrimination Compliance for handling under the Equal Opportunity, Diversity and Affirmative Action Plan including the Investigation and Resolution Procedures summarized as follows:
+In the event of an incident that does involve a formal or informal complaint against another party or parties, all parties will directed to the EO Officer for handling under the Equal Opportunity, Diversity and Affirmative Action Plan including the Investigation and Resolution Procedures summarized in appendix 4 of the EO Plan.

 A community response, if appropriate, will occur after an assessment of the bias incident by BIRT and its recommendation to appropriate individuals or offices for the development of a timely action plan designed to provide information, education, and support to the community.
 This may include the following: